shreyanshlakra724-sketch/Builder-Portfolio-Page/README.md

 ------------------------------------------------------------------------------------------------------------------------------------

 - I was facing some issues while linking the dns of the domain and netlify but after some time I was able to fix it after correctly creating the records and stuff.
+With this project I was also able to learn new features and stuff about JavaScript and css integration.